-On Friday mornings there will be supervised Free Sail open to all IJS sailors from 9:15 am to 12:15 pm.
-Instructors and staff will be present for safety and direction, however no instructed learning will be delivered.
+On Friday mornings there will be supervised Free Sail open to all IJS sailors who have completed at least one week in the current season from 9:15 am to 12:15 pm.
+Instructors and staff will be present for safety and direction; however no instructed learning will be delivered.

-On 4 Fridays we will compete in local regattas with other youth sailing programs in the Cape Ann area this may impact the boats available for free sail.
-Sailors planning to attend the Friday Free Sail should sign up with the staff on the day before or that morning.
+On some Fridays we will compete in local regattas with other youth sailing programs in the Cape Ann area.
+This may affect the boats available for free sail.
+Sailors planning to attend the Friday Free Sail must sign up in advance.
+Signup email will be sent out according to availability.

-Competition Day will be held on the Friday following the last class in August.
+Competition Day will be held on Friday, August 11.
 At this event, sailors are welcome back to compete in various activities.
 Awards are given for:

 Most Improved Sailor – Various Racing Awards